Pranav108/smart_irrigation_system/README.md

 ## Final year projects

-This repo consist of code for my academic project that I have done in my final year.
+This repo consist of code for my academic project that I have done in my final year of B.Tech.
-This is a enhanced smart irrigation model using IOT, and it can be implement very effeciently for varrying crop fields.
+This is a enhanced smart irrigation tree model using IOT, and it can be implemented very effeciently for varrying crop fields.
 Some more information can be found in these [slides](smart_irrigation_slides.pdf)

 ## Tech stacks